AI Outreach Automation

 if ip_country != user_country:

-alert.send("OAuth token used from unexpected country")
+alert.send("OAuth token used from an unexpected country")

-Migration Guide: Moving from Passwords to OAuth
+Migration guide: moving from passwords to OAuth

-Step 1: Audit current authentication
+Step 1 — Audit current authentication.

 Inventory:

-- How many mailboxes connected?
+- How many mailboxes are connected?

 - Which providers?
 (Gmail, Outlook, Yahoo, custom)

-Step 2: Register OAuth apps
+Step 2 — Register OAuth apps.

 Gmail: